 The trustees have considered the issues raised in Going Concern and Liquidity Risk: Guidance for Directors of UK Companies 2009 issued by the UK Financial Reporting Council.
-The trustees have reviewed the main trends and factors affecting future developments, the performance of the association and the external language teaching environment, and have drawn up detailed financial projections.
-At the 2020 AGM, members voted to reduce membership fees for 2021 by 25% and to include the option of a quarterly payment scheme if required.
+The trustees have reviewed the main trends and factors affecting future developments, the performance of the association and the external language teaching environment and have drawn up detailed financial projections.
+At the 2021 EGM, members voted to maintain the previously reduced membership fee rates in place for 2021 (25% reduction on 2020 fees) and to maintain the option of a quarterly payment scheme if required.
 This was to ensure the maintenance of membership numbers and income through annual fee.
-In addition, the association reduced costs during 2020 in the form of resource reduction and staff salary reduction.
-These measures, along with reduced inspection costs due to travel restrictions provided the association with a surplus of €176,000 at year end.
+In addition, the association continued with reduced costs during 2021 in the form of resource reduction.
+These measures, along with reduced inspection costs due to travel restrictions provided the association with a surplus of €13,912 at year end.
 The trustees are satisfied that the association is a going concern.